 Max’s work includes divorce, financial remedies, disputes between unmarried couples, private and international children cases and jurisdiction disputes.

 He has advised and acted at all levels up to the High Court and is comfortable both on his own or as a junior in a larger team.
-He represents individuals, trusts and companies and his cases frequently involve international elements.

 His recent work has included: